WorldBrain/Memex/CONTRIBUTING.md

 ## Application Structure

-To keep things modular, the source code in [`src/`](./src/) is split into folders which are grouped by functionality.
-They can almost be thought of as separate libraries and some folders may end up being factored out into their own repos later on.
+To keep things modular, the source code in [`src/`](./src/) is split into "feature modules"/directories which are grouped by functionality.
+They can almost be thought of as separate libraries and some features may end up being factored out into their own repos later on.

 #### **[src/blacklist/](./src/blacklist/)**: blacklist